The Pros and Cons of Headless & Hybrid CMS

 - Flexibility of a website builder with the power of a CMS:A hybrid content management system allows users to add pages and posts to their site without having to know any coding knowledge.
 It offers both a visual editor and a drag-and-drop interface hybrid is your answer.
 You are able to customize your site's look and feel right from the beginning.

-- WYSIWYG authoring: On top of the Headless content management, Hybrid cms also offers all the content authoring the marketers love:
+- Content authoring: Hybrid cms also offers all the content authoring the marketers love:

 - Preview capabilities